colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 ---

 ### 🏗️ Technical Deep Dive (50-60 minutes)
-For architects and implementers—all content essential.
+For architects and implementers all content essential.

 **Read sequentially:** All sections cover architectural decisions you'll need to implement.